yashrao/SMS-Phishing-Attacker/README.md

 You may also enable DEBUG mode by setting it to True if you want to save the messages being sent.
 These messages will be saved in a debug.log file.

+PREVIEW_ONLY, if set to True, will not send the SMS but simply preview the first message that will be send with all the variables replaced with their respective values.
+Useful to test out before sending out any messages just to make sure things are fully prepared.

 You also must create a **Message file** (default path: message.txt), this is the message that will be sent via SMS.
 ```
 Dear {{FIRST_NAME}},